 Fasoo Explores AI Security and Governance at iSMG Data Security Summit in Dallas

-BETHESDA, MD, UNITED STATES, May 19, 2025 /EINPresswire.com/ -- Fasoo, a leader in data-centric security, successfully concluded its participation at the iSMG Data Security Summit in Dallas, where Ron Arden, Executive Vice President, CTO, and COO, led an insightful session on the critical intersection of AI, security, and governance.
+SEOUL, SOUTH KOREA, May 20, 2025 /EINPresswire.com/ -- Fasoo, a leader in data-centric security, successfully concluded its participation at the ISMG Data Security Summit in Dallas, where Ron Arden, Executive Vice President, CTO, and COO, led an insightful session on the critical intersection of AI, security, and governance.

 Arden’s session, titled “Navigating the AI Frontier: Security, Privacy, and Governance in the Age of LLMs,” addressed the pressing challenges organizations face in securing data amidst the rapid advancement of Large Language Models (LLMs) and Generative AI (GenAI).